Seattle Greater Housing Market News

 BRIAN’S FORECAST

-Recent update due to stock surge and expected turbulence in federal reserve plans (mortgage rates are not affected by fed decisions but 10-yr bond - 10 yr bond rates affected by inflation and investor’s willingness to invest in bonds vs stocks)
+Reminder: mortgage rates are not affected by fed decisions but 10-yr bond - 10 yr bond rates affected by inflation and investor’s willingness to invest in bonds vs stocks.

 Brian’s Client Tip: 1% decrease in interest CAN roughly equal to 10% more borrowing power but even a 0.5% fluctuation changes buyer demand (and thus competition) the week or two after the fluctuation hits headlines.